 Bad Dreams (1988)

-Although the film may have inspired six sequels, you won’t find too many hardcore horror fans who consider the long-running franchise anything more than a shameless Elm Street clone.
+Although the film may have inspired numerous sequels, you won’t find too many hardcore horror fans who consider the long-running franchise anything more than a shameless Elm Street clone.
 A hideously deformed main character?
 Check.
 An antagonist with opaquely defined, almost God-like supernatural abilities?
 You betcha.
 A central villain with a knack for corny jokes and ham-fisted one-liners every time he kills somebody with a cappuccino maker or makes their buttocks literally explode?
 Circle takes the freakin’ square.
 As lame as the later Elm Street movies may have been, they never reached the dizzying lows of the Leprechaun mythos.
-I mean, at least Freddy Krueger had the good sense to stay out of outer space … and avoid the hood.
-Twice.
+I mean, at least Freddy Krueger had the good sense to stay out of outer space…

 The Fear (1995)